Line Dancing in some form or another has been around since recorded time, according to historians.

 The ride through different and varied sectors in her working career defines what she enjoys in her classes today.

 In that order, managing a finance company, microfinance skill development, theatre, conceptualizing, preparing and executing fund raisers and now teaching dance are part of her professional journey.

-12 years of running a Non Banking Finance company, and training urban slum women while developing skills in micro finance initiatives in their colonies, did not throw challenges like some dance class situations do and she is happy for her
+12 years of running a Non Banking Finance company, and training urban slum women while developing skills in micro finance initiatives in their colonies, did not throw challenges like some dance class situations do and she is happy for her journey.

 The walk across different professions gives her a sense of freedom.
 It also makes her kitty of experiences big and rich.